-Churchwardens must have 'due regard' to policy and practice guidance issued by the House of Bishops on matters relating to Safeguarding.
+Churchwardens must comply with the requirements of any code of practice relating to safeguarding.
 This is a legal duty and includes compliance with requirements set out in any Code of Practice issued by the House of Bishops from time to time.